About the Department

 - Phototherapy (broadband UVB, narrowband UVB, eximer laser, PUVA and UVA1) and photodynamic therapy

 - Fractionated laser resurfacing

 New medical dermatology programs have been established in:

 - Hair and nail disease

 The Department of Dermatology has made impressive gains over the past five years in the development and expansion of its basic and clinical research capabilities.
 There are seven faculty members who are actively engaged in NIH-funded research.
-Annual government funding in 2013 was over $2,250,000 .
-The Department has major research programs in immunodermatology (including vaccine development, allergic contact hypersensitivity, Langerhans cell immunobiology, and photoimmunology) and chemoprevention.
-Clinical/translational research has averaged $632,000 in funding over the past 3 years, primarily from the pharmaceutical industrty.
-In August 2004, the NIH named UAB an interdisciplinary center of excellence in investigative dermatology and cutaneous biology with the establishment of a Skin Diseases Research Center (SDRC).
-The competitive renewal for the center, one of only six in the country, was awarded in September, 2009 and three Core Centers and two Pilot and Feasibility studies are funded for2013/2014.
+Annual government funding is over $2,000,000 .
+The Department has major research programs in immunodermatology (including vaccine development, allergic contact hypersensitivity, and photoimmunology) and chemoprevention.
+Clinical/translational research has averaged $632,000 in funding over the past 3 years, primarily from the pharmaceutical industry.

 The Dermatology Residency Program at UAB is highly competitive.
 The residency program is a three year experience which will prepare the physician for either the private practice of dermatology or a career in academic medicine.
 In the past 3 years, nine people have accepted positions at various academic medical centers.
 All major areas of dermatological training are represented within the scope of the training program.
 These include: adult and pediatric clinical dermatology, dermatopathology, dermatological surgery, and clinical and basic research.